Servant leadership is a dirty little phrase that has slipped into evangelical culture like a silk pillow over the face.

 It tastes sweet in the mouth, like honey, because who doesn’t agree that men should imitate the Lord Jesus, who came not to be served, but to serve (Matthew 20:28)?
 But it is bitter in the stomach, because it makes men subservient to those they are supposed to be leading.

-The insidiousness of servant leadership lies in its legitimacy as a term to describe the biblical role of men.
+The insidiousness of servant leadership lies in its legitimacy as a term to describe the biblical place and duty of men.
 A servant leader could be someone who serves others by leading them.
 The service is what he does, and the leadership is how he does it.
 This is an impeccably biblical understanding of leadership; kings are to uphold the cause of the needy and fatherless, for example—they serve those people who need their help by ruling them (Exodus 18:13ff; Job 29; Proverbs 20:28; 29:14; Isaiah 16:5).
 Kings serve society, and especially the most vulnerable in society, by rightly wielding the power delegated to them by God, so as to establish and maintain order.
 In this, they are ultimately serving God himself.

 Biblical servant leadership means “service [by] leadership.”